zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **statusPageRelativeUrl**

-    Specifies the relative path to the status page of your service.
+    This parameter specifies the relative path to the status page of your service.
     Start this path with `/`.
 If you service has not a status page, omit this parameter.

     **Example:**